j2cey/adminit/TipsAndTricks/mysql_issues.md

 	sudo mysql_secure_installation
 6. When promoted for the password enter the SetRootPasswordHere (or whatever you set when you ran the above SQL query) That is all.

+### Adjust wait_timeout MySQL
+1. Open MySQL.

+sudo service mysql start

+2. Open the command window.

+sudo mysql -u username -p

+3. Change the timeout.

+SET @@GLOBAL.interactive_timeout=31536000

+4. Restart server.

+sudo service mysql restart

+The windows timeout default is 31536000.
+You can choose the time you prefer.
+The way to follow the timeout is show global variables like 'wait_timeout'.